-Compensation for the NEOs is composed primarily of three components: base fees, performance bonuses and stock based compensation.
-In establishing the levels of base fees, performance bonuses and the award of stock options, the Board takes into consideration a variety of factors, including the financial and operating performance of the Corporation, and each NEO's individual performance and contribution towards meeting corporate objectives, responsibilities and length of service.
+Compensation for the NEOs is composed primarily of three components: base fees, performance bonuses and stock-based compensation.
+In establishing the levels of base fees, performance bonuses and the award of stock options, RSUs or DSUs, the Compensation Committee takes into consideration a variety of factors, including the financial and operating performance of the Corporation, and each NEO's individual performance and contribution towards meeting corporate objectives, responsibilities and length of service.